-The configuration is based on the following principle:
+The configuration of the display name is based on the following principle:

-- Templates are assigned to a customer, i.e., to a contact definition or company definition, in the navigation item Data Models in the navigation group Customers in the Admin Tool.
-These templates control the display in certain areas of the Web Client.
-As shown in the following figure, several template types can be defined.
-A template of type Default is always required and serves as a fallback for all other template types except for REST.
-If the REST API is used (either directly or via CM/Track), the definition of a REST template is also mandatory. - The referenced template must be stored in the Admin Tool, navigation group System, navigation item Scripts and Templates, tab Templates.
-The name of a template is user-defined.
+- Templates are assigned to a customer object, i.e., to a contact definition or company definition, in the navigation group Customers, navigation item Data Models in the Admin Tool.
+Several template types are available and control the display in certain areas of the Web Client.
+A template of type Default is always required and serves as a fallback for all other template types. - The referenced template must be stored in the Admin Tool, navigation group System, navigation item Scripts and Templates, tab Templates.
+The name of a template is user-defined, but it needs to match the referenced template name in the customer object definition.